The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 The fee charged for delinquent payment on an installment loan, usually expressed as a percentage of the loan balance or payment.
 Also, a penalty imposed by a card issuer against a cardholder's account for failing to make minimum payments.

 A contract transferring the use of property or occupancy of land, space, structures, or equipment in consideration of a payment (e.g., rent).
-See also Leases.
+See related question Leases.

 An individual or financial institution that lends money with the expectation that the money will be returned with interest.